-MHPA works on behalf of its 130+ member health plans, known as managed care organizations (MCOs), that serve nearly 43 million Medicaid enrollees in 40 states, the District of Columbia and Puerto Rico.
+MHPA works on behalf of its 150+ member health plans, known as managed care organizations (MCOs), that serve more than 51 million Medicaid enrollees in 40 states, the District of Columbia and Puerto Rico.
 MHPA’s members include both for-profit and non-profit, national and regional, as well as single-state health plans that compete in the Medicaid market.

 For over 50 years, Medicaid has helped ensure that millions of Americans who need it have access to health care for preventive, primary, and specialty services.